+- Assurance and risk assessment including a focus on:

+- The Local Government and Elections Act (Wales) 2021;

+- Recovery planning;

+- Carbon reduction plans;

+- Self-assessment arrangements, and

+- Financial position.

-- Assurance and risk assessment including a focus on: - The Local Government and Elections Act (Wales) 2021 - Recovery planning - Carbon reduction plans - Self-assessment arrangements - Financial position - Risk management - Springing Forward as the world moves forward, learning from the pandemic, this review looks at how effectively councils are strengthening their ability to transform, adapt and maintain the delivery of services, including those delivered in partnership with key stakeholders and communities. - Improvement reporting audit audit of discharge of duty to publish an assessment of performance. - 'Achieving Better Together' Transformation A local project to 'review' new transformation arrangements - the focus of the work be real-time working alongside the Council in taking forward its new transformation arrangements.
+- Springing Forward as the world moves forward, learning from the pandemic, this review looks at how effectively councils are strengthening their ability to transform, adapt and maintain the delivery of services, including those delivered in partnership with key stakeholders and communities.

+- · Improvement reporting audit.

+- Local risk-based project further updates to be provided to the Governance and Audit Committee following discussion with the Council.

-The Auditor General is independent of government and is appointed by Her Majesty the Queen.
+The Auditor General is independent of government, and is appointed by Her Majesty the Queen.
 The Auditor General undertakes his work using staff and other resources provided by the Wales Audit Office, which is a statutory board established for that purpose and to monitor and advise the Auditor General.
 The Wales Audit Office is held to account by the Senedd.